Adaptive Control of Soft Continuum Robots

 Technical Stack

-- Nonlinear dynamics modeling
+- Nonlinear robot dynamics (Euler-Lagrange)

-- Adaptive sliding mode control
+- Adaptive dynamic sliding mode control

 Key Results

-- Presented at IEEE ICRA (2022)
+- Published at IEEE ICRA (2022)

 Media